Skip to main content

 The groundwater standards for pyridine were adopted in Cycle 7 (1999).

-Pyridine is used to dissolve other substances and to make a variety of products including medicines, vitamins, food flavorings, paints, dyes, rubber products, adhesives, and pesticides.
-Animal studies have shown that pyridine exposure can cause liver and kidney damage and skin and eye irritation.
+Pyridine is used to make a variety of consumer and medical products.
+Studies have shown that exposure to high levels of pyridine can cause liver and kidney damage and skin and eye irritation.

 No substances at this time.